I have received a request to check this site out.

 This system has tangible products so at this point we can’t say that this is an outright pyramid scheme.

-People do purchase the products and even that StakeXChain has a multilevel structure, the commission is from the sales of the product.
+People do purchase the products and even though StakeXChain has a multilevel structure, the commission is from the sales of the product.
 Not from the recruiting,

 However, there are other red flags I am going to point out in a bit.